-The Company is returning capital to shareholders via redemptions of its Ordinary shares when circumstances allow.
-The Company is able to compulsorily redeem such number of Ordinary shares as the Board sees fit from all Shareholders pro rata to their existing holdings of Ordinary shares.
-The Ordinary shares are compulsorily redeemed at a price per Ordinary share determined by the Board that is equal to the most recently published (or otherwise determined) month-end NAV per Ordinary share, and subject to such other adjustments as the Board considers appropriate.
+The Company is proposing to return capital to shareholders via a redemption of its Ordinary shares.
+The proposal and its timeframe are dependent upon Shareholder support for the announced plans, including the necessary Shareholder approval of certain amendments to the Company's Articles that are required to effect such a redemption.
+The amendments will, among other things, permit the Company to compulsorily redeem such number of Ordinary shares as the Board sees fit from all Shareholders pro rata to their existing holdings of Ordinary shares.
+The Ordinary shares will be compulsorily redeemed at a price per Ordinary share determined by the Board that is equal to the most recently published (or otherwise determined) month-end NAV per Ordinary Share, and subject to such other adjustments as the Board considers appropriate.